 A few years ago a video, It’s Not about the Nail, went viral.
-Today it’s been viewed more than 16 million times.
+Today, there are over 16 million views.
 In case you haven’t seen it, it’s worth the watch!

 The video shows a husband and wife arguing about a nail in her forehead that is snagging all of her sweaters and causing her headaches.
 When her husband tries to tell her that the nail is causing the problem, she becomes defensive and tells him he always tries to fix things – when what she really needs is for him to listen.
 When he listens to her describe how awful it is to have this constant nagging pain, he responds by saying, “That sounds really hard.”
 Relieved that she feels like he finally understands, she says, “It is.
 Thank you.”

 Whether you are listening to your child, a co-worker, your spouse or you are the one wanting others to listen to you, something powerful happens when people feel like they are not only being listened to, but completely heard.

 When people were asked, “How do you know when someone is listening to you?” they said things like, “They don’t interrupt me when I am talking.
 They look at me.
 I can tell they are 100 percent zoned in to what I am saying and not distracted by their phone or who might be walking through the door.
 They ask questions to make sure they are on the right track.”

 Most people believe they are good listeners, but when you get right down to it, we live in a society that is filled with noise, and most of us have a hard time slowing down enough to listen well.
 In fact, many have gotten so used to the chatter they literally have a hard time focusing when things get quiet.